hs950559/coryrylan.com/_posts/2016-09-22-adding-internationalization-polyfill-to-a-angular-cli-project.md

 If you have played with Angular 2 at all you may of run into a strange error about `Intl` being undefined in certain browsers.
 This is because under the hood Angular uses the new [Internationalization](https://github.com/andyearnshaw/Intl.js) standard built into JavaScript and the browser.
-The benefits of this is that Angular doesnt have to bloat itself with Intl specific code and can use the Intl API provided by the browser.
+The benefits of this is that Angular doesn't have to bloat itself with Intl specific code and can use the Intl API provided by the browser.
 The downside to this is not every browser supports `Intl` just yet.
 So to fix this there are a couple of things we need to do to support those browsers.